Carbon monoxide alarms

 - Gas or wood-burning fireplaces

-To warn you of leaking CO gas, install detectors and alarms that you can purchase from any hardware store.
-Purchase CO detectors with battery backup.
+To warn you of leaking CO gas, install CSA listed CO alarming devices and alarms that you can purchase from any hardware store.
+Purchase CO alarming device detectors with battery backup.

 If your alarm sounds, move everyone immediately to fresh air outdoors, and then phone 9-1-1.
 If possible, open windows and leave doors open for ventilation.
 Do not re-enter your home until the fire department has determined it is safe to do so.